 You may be totally intimidated by your professors, or you may be eager to meet them but not know what to do first.
 It's important to remember, however, that most professors are professors because they like teaching and interacting with college students.
-Talking with your professors outside of the lecture hall just may be one of the most rewarding aspects of your college career.
+Knowing how to get to know your college professors might just end up being one of the most rewarding skills you learn during your time in school.

 Go to class -- every day.

 Many students underestimate the importance of this.
 True, in a lecture hall of 500 students, your professor may not notice if you're not there.
 But if you are, your face will become familiar if you can make yourself noticed a bit.

 Turn your assignments in on time.

 You don't want your professor to notice you because you're always asking for extensions and turning things in late.
 True, he or she will get to know you, but probably not in the way you want.